CapTheFlag/vagrant-dev/README.md

             "hgraca/vagrant-dev": "dev-master"
         },

-    - Put the vendor/vagrant-dev/vagrantfile.dist in the project root and rename it to vagrantfile.
+    - Copy the folder ./vendor/vagrant-dev/dist to ./provisioning
+    - Create a link from ./vagrantfile to ./provisioning/vagrantfile
+    - Adjust all config options in ./provisioning:
+        - vagrantfile:
-        Open the file and change the variables project.XXX, but please note that there is no support (yet) for an OS other than Ubuntu You should also edit the last inline provisioning command so that it corresponds to the project build process
+            Open the file and change the variables project_XXX, but please note that there is no support (yet) for an OS other than Ubuntu You should also edit the last inline provisioning command so that it corresponds to the project build process
-    - Create a folder, in the project root, named 'provisioning' where you will put a settings file: cp vendor/vagrant-dev/settings.dist.sh to provisioning/settings.sh and the DB dumps you want to recover into the DB server, under a folder called: provisioning/db/db_name.sql
+        - provisioning/settings.sh
+        - provisioning/apache/sluged-project-name.dev.conf
+            Edit to replace sluged-project-name fot the actual project name, both in the contents and in the filename
+        - provisioning/db/:
+            Put here the dump files for the DBs, with the DB name as the filename and the extension '.sql'
+        - provisioning/git-server/pub_ssh_keys:
+            If you need a git server, put here the pub ssh keys that will need access to it
+        - provisioning/system/scripts/:
+            Put here custom scripts that you want to have available inside the VM (they will be linked with lowarcased name and no extension)
+        - provisioning/system/scripts/tailLogs.sh:
+            Edit to add the logs paths relevant to the main project
+        - provisioning/system/ssh-no-vcs/:
+            Put here the private ssh keys that you want to have available in the VM (you should add *no-vcs* to the main project .gitignore)
+        - provisioning/system/hosts:
+            Edit to replace sluged-project-name fot the actual project name

 ### USAGE